samchon/shopping-backend/docs/ERD.md

     > When this value is set, no further discount will be given no matter
     > how much you order.
   - `multiplicative`
-    > Whether be multiplied to quantity or not.
+    > Whether be multiplied to volume or not.
     >
     > `multiplicative` is a property which means whether the same coupon
-    > can be multiplied to the quantity of order or not.
+    > can be multiplied to the volume of order or not.
 It would be meaningful
     > only when the unit of discount is "amount".
 Otherwise, it's always `false`.
     >
     > Therefore, if the `multiplicative` value is `true`, the discount amount
-    > will be multiplied by the quantity of order.
+    > will be multiplied by the volume of order.
 For example, if the discount
-    > amount is `1,000 won` and the quantity of order is `3`, the total discount
+    > amount is `1,000 won` and the volume of order is `3`, the total discount
     > amount will be `3,000 won`.
     >
-    > For reference, if there's a stock that its price is lower than the
+    > For reference, if there's a good that its price is lower than the amount
-    > amount value, the stock wouldn't be discounted.
-Also, the "quantity" is
+    > value, the good wouldn't be discounted.
-    > based on the quantity of primary unit, not the quantity of stock.
     >
-    > ex) `5,000 won` coupon and `10` quantity of order
+    > ex) `5,000 won` coupon and `10` volume of order
     >
     > - `false`: Only `5,000 won` would be discounted
     > - `true`: `50,000 won` would be discounted